 He became a bit concerned.
-Yet the kung fu man was too proud to return to the tavern, so he kept proceed with his journey.
+Yet the kung fu man was too proud to return to the tavern, so he kept proceeding with his journey.

 When he opened his eyes, he saw a monstrous being dashing out of a woods right towards him.

-It was a full grown adult tiger with a sign looked like a Chinese character Wang (王) on its forehead.
+It was a full-grown adult tiger with a sign looked like the Chinese character Wang (王) on its forehead.

 The beast was not a native to the region.
-Since it invaded the area, it had eattern dozens of night travellers.
+Since it invaded the area, it had eaten dozens of night travellers.

-Despite unprepared, Wu Song hurriedly entered the resistance war.
+Despite being unprepared, Wu Song hurriedly entered the resistance war.